ppy/osu-wiki/wiki/Skinning/Interface/en.md

 **Notes:**

-- By default, this is also the combo numbers.
+- By default, this is also a part of the combo numbers.
 - This is for the accuracy.

 ---